Divine-Mods/divinityunbound/README.md

 ---

+## Mod Description

+Divinity Unbound is a magic mod that adds new armor, weapons, and tools forged from magical materials.
+Utility blocks and items are also crafted from magical materials; some of these utility blocks include ways to summon particular types of mobs or magically grab all the items floating in an area and automatically deposit in a below inventory.
+If magical utility items are your preference, maybe you want to get back to your base quicker with the Wand of Teleportation or maybe you want to shoot magical arrows with the Wand of The Archer.

+---

 ## Getting Started

 Venture into the world of minecraft and search for the elusive magic ore Celestite to get started.